OpnTec/open-spectrometer-python/README.md

 ## Open Science and Background

 By definition science should be open and reproducible.
 So, the outcome of an experiment can be verified by anyone.
 Unfortunately today this is not always the case.
 In order to be able to verify experiments all components used should be openly accessible.
 This includes the software and hardware of scientific instruments.
 Our spectrometer project follows this path.
-By giving access to all layers of the device used in a scientific experiment users can develop a deep understanding how scientific measurements are taken and practicioners are able to critically understand the limitations of one particular instrument.
+By giving access to all layers of the device used in a scientific experiment users can develop a deep understanding how scientific measurements are taken and practitioners are able to critically understand the limitations of one particular instrument.

 ## Communication